ssbc/epidemic-broadcast-trees/README.md

 `<msg>` is a message that `opts.isMsg(id) === true`.

+## Replication overview

+The state of other peers are stored outside this module in a lossy stored in the SSB-EBT module.
+See `getClock` & `setClock`.

+Notes (aka the vector clock) is stored as { feed: (seq === -1 ? -1 :
+seq << 1 | !rx) } (= * 2 + 1?).
+The sequence can be extracted using
+`getSequence` and rx/tx using `getReceive` (is even). -1 means do not replicate.

+Following and blocking are handled in EBT.
+Following acts as the signal of what feeds to replicate.
+EBT won't connect to someone that has been blocked.
+It will not send messages of a peer (including self) to another peer if the first peer blocks the second.

+The tests are very readable because they use a simulator where a trace of the run is saved and pretty printed.
+See `test/two.js` for a good example.

+TODO:
+ - describe how the clocks are synced and what can be skipped

+   when peers connect, the server (that received the request) is expected to send vector clock (notes) first.

+ - is there a way to reset a remote clock?
+In the case where one nukes they local db and needs to resync.

+ - refactor out the author / sequence stuff so we can send other kind of data than js objects.

 ## Comparison to plumtree

 I had an idea for a gossip protocol that avoided retransmitting